 Most fostering services use the BAAF Form F as the Report used to recommend suitability or otherwise of foster carers to the Fostering Panel.
 Foster Carers should always see and sign a copy of their Assessment prior to it being submitted to Panel and some Fostering Services automatically provide a copy for the foster carer to keep.
 However, the assessment has been done by the fostering service and therefore the Form F belongs to them, rather than the foster carer.

 The Foster Carer can request a copy of their Form F/Assessment Report by making a Subject Access Request under the Data Protection Ac t 1998.
-The Organisation then has 40 days in which to provide the information requested and make may a small charge for this.
+The Organisation then has one month in which to provide the information requested and make may a small charge for this.
 The maximum amount that can be charged is set by the Information Commissioner’s Office.

 If a foster carer wants a copy of their Form F in order to transfer between fostering services, the assessing fostering service should make a request in writing to the current or previous fostering service for this.
 The Form F should be shared with the assessing fostering service in line with revised guidance under Regulation 32(6) of the 2011 Regulations which require fostering services, to share information to support the assessment of a person’s suitability to foster or adopt, if requested to do so by the fostering service undertaking the assessment.
 In these circumstances the foster carer should give written consent for this information to be shared and can also request a copy of the information provided.
 For further information see section on Transferring between Fostering Services.